henrikengelbrink/se09-docs/README.md

 The Ambassador Edge Stack only supports TLS v1.2 and TLS v1.3 and older versions are not supported, because they are not considered secure enough anymore.

 ### Specific cipher suites
 In general cipher suites describe which algorithms are used to encrypt network communication between clients.
-In TLS version up to 1.2 these algorithm sets were defined for key exchange, block cipher and message authentification.
+In TLS version up to 1.2 these algorithm sets were defined for key exchange, block cipher and message authentication.
 In TLS 1.3 a lot of legacy algorithms were dropped out and the strucutre changed a little bit which results in an even more secure protocol.
 By default, the Ambassador Edge Stack supports a lot of cipher suites including some which are considered insecure.
 In order to increase the security I only allow one of the following cipher suites:

 TLS 1.2
 - TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384